kubeflow/spark-operator/docs/api-docs.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>CoreRequest is the physical CPU core request for the executors.</p>
+<p>CoreRequest is the physical CPU core request for the executors.
+Maps to <code>spark.kubernetes.executor.request.cores</code> that is available since Spark 2.4.</p>
 </td>
 </tr>
 <tr>